 I usually read statements like these: “The work experience section of your resume will make or break getting the interview” or “The work experience section of your resume has to be structured carefully if you want to impress hiring managers”.

 At first glance, I might agree with these statements but thinking carefully about it, it’s irritating.

 Who defines what makes your experience worthy or not?
 What makes people chose some over others?
 See what I mean?
 Now, you are getting irritated, aren’t you?

 In reality, it’s all about the qualifications.

-Human being react to lines.
+Human beings react to lines.
 The more lines they see, the more qualified they think the individual is.

-So, does more lines = more experience?
+So, do more lines = more experience?
 My short answer is: I wish.
 Let me explain it to you.